 - Both Alberta and BC have declared public health emergencies.

-- Parks Canada – On June 1, limited access and services will be offered at some national parks, where visitors will be permitted to access some trails, day use areas, and green spaces.
+- Parks Canada – On June 1, limited access and services will be offered in the national parks along the GDT, where visitors will be permitted to access some trails, day use areas, and green spaces.
 All camping facilities remain closed until at least June 21, while Parks Canada assesses whether and how these services might resume.
 All existing national park reservations prior to June 21 will be automatically cancelled and refunded in full.
 If you have a national park campground reservation after June 21, you do not need to cancel your reservation at this time.
 You are encouraged to check back closer to your arrival date regarding cancellations.

 - Alberta Parks is taking an incremental approach to relaunching outdoor recreation by easing restrictions on access to provincial parks, camping and public land.
 Effective May 1, vehicle access restrictions are lifted and campground reservations opened on May 14 for Alberta residents only for camping dates starting June 1, temporarily limiting occupancy to 50 per cent capacity.

-- On May 14, BC Parks will start to reopen the majority of provincial parks and on June 1, BC Parks will re-open most provincial campgrounds and backcountry camping.
-Backcountry campgrounds in some parks with high day use will remain closed.
-Campground reservations will be available online on May 25 at 7:00am PT to BC residents only.
+- On May 14, BC Parks reopened the majority of provincial parks and on June 1, BC Parks will re-open most provincial campgrounds and backcountry camping.
+Backcountry campground online reservations opened on May 25.

 - Snow levels in the Rockies are above average for this time of year and avalanche conditions continue to exist.
 For up to date snow level data in BC, check out the Snow Survey Bulletins and Commentaries which include links to the Snow Survey and Water Supply Bulletin and map.
 In Alberta, check out the Alberta River Basins map (turn on the snow pillow layer).